cea-hpc/modules/doc/source/module.rst

  The location of a global run-command file containing *modulefile* specific setup.
 See `Modulecmd startup`_ section for detailed information.

+ This environment variable value supersedes the default value set in the :mconfig:`rcfile` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

 .. envvar:: MODULES_ADVANCED_VERSION_SPEC

  If set to ``1``, enable advanced module version specifiers (see `Advanced module version specifiers`_ section).
 If set to ``0``, disable advanced module version specifiers.

- Advanced module version specifiers enablement is defined in the following order of preference: :envvar:`MODULES_ADVANCED_VERSION_SPEC` environment variable then the default set in :file:`modulecmd.tcl` script configuration.
- Which means :envvar:`MODULES_ADVANCED_VERSION_SPEC` overrides default configuration.
+ This environment variable value supersedes the default value set in the :mconfig:`advanced_version_spec` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html